Karaborg/My-Docker-Notes/README.md

 > Look for the tag called `IPAddress`, under `NetworkSettings`.

-After setting the IP as show above, you will be able to use your database and your application.
+After setting the IP as shown above, you will be able to use your database and your application.

 But, this is hard-coded.
 There is a better way.
 So, we already managed to run the application just fine but, the IP we used for communicating between one container and other might change.
 So to prevent that issue and also to make our application more secure, we will be using **Docker Network**.

-Docker Network is simply puts the container in a specified network.
-You can add other containers into that network.
-With that, all the containers inside of that network, will be able to communicate.
+Docker Network simply puts the container in a specified network.
+You can add other containers to that network.
+With that, all the containers inside of that network; will be able to communicate.

 To do so; we first need to create a network.
-To do create a network, we will be using `--network` tag:
+To create a network, we will be using `--network` tag:
 ```
 $ docker network create <networkName>
 ```

-After creating the network, we will be changing the url of our connection inside of our application.
-The part in our application, the `localhost`, or `host.docker.internal` part will actually be our **container name which we want to communicate**.
-So if you build your mongo container named like `mongodb`, you need to set the url as `mongodb`.
+After creating the network, we will be changing the URL of our connection inside of our application.
+The part in our application, the `localhost`, or `host.docker.internal` part will be our **container name which we want to communicate**.
+So if you build your mongo container named `mongodb`, you need to set the URL as `mongodb`.

 Example:
 ```